philippemezzadri/frisquet-esphome/README.md

 - Receptable - _rear view_
 - Header - _front view_

-<ins>Note</ins>: It has been observed that the current supplied by the boiler main board is not sufficent to power the ESP32.
+_Note_: It has been observed that the current supplied by the boiler main board is not sufficent to power the ESP32.

 ## Installation